alycaito/portfolio/finalproject.md

 Source: World Bank PovcalNet.

 The [data](https://alycaito.github.io/portfolio/UCT_FINAL_CLEAN.dta) from Shapiro and Haushofer's randomized control trial contains survey data from 1440 households in 120 villages from 2011 to 2013.
 This data is in .dta format, which I will analyze in Stata.
 They also provide their dofiles (code) for conducting their econometric analysis, which I will use to replicate their results and then capture those estimates in a separate data file.
+I will use this data to depict the results I explained in my outline for Myth 1.

 Source: Haushofer, Johannes; Shapiro, Jeremy, 2017, "Replication Data for: The Short-Term Impact Of Unconditional Cash Transfers To The Poor: Experimental Evidence From Kenya", https://doi.org/10.7910/DVN/M2GAZN, Harvard Dataverse, V1